MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Discussion

 \subsection{Future directions}

-The findings of this study suggest that fundamental volumetric motion, such as expansion-contraction, can independently elicit animacy even in the absence of locomotion.
-This indicates that expansion-contraction alone may serve as an effective design feature for robots used in medical and welfare contexts, where limited space and quiet operation are often required.
+The findings of this study suggest that fundamental volumetric motion, such as expansion--contraction, can independently evoke a sense of animacy, even without locomotion.
+This indicates that expansion--contraction alone may serve as an effective design feature for robots in medical and welfare contexts, where space is limited and quiet operation is often essential.

-Furthermore, exploring expansion-contraction as a basic principle of three-dimensional motion could open the way to applying diverse volumetric changes observed in human gestures and animal behaviors to robots.
-This, in turn, may provide design guidelines for robots capable of achieving more intuitive and expressive interactions.
+Furthermore, investigating expansion--contraction as a fundamental form of three-dimensional motion could pave the way for incorporating diverse volumetric changes observed in human gestures and animal behaviors into robotic designs.
+This approach may ultimately provide guidelines for creating robots capable of more intuitive and expressive interactions.